From addiction and despair to a new life

 By Empower Mississippi | February 12, 2021

-In 2016, I walked cautiously into my local nurse practitioner’s office.
+Written by Empower Mississippi In 2016, I walked cautiously into my local nurse practitioner’s office.
 I was unable to walk back out unassisted.
 This is the first time that my nurse practitioner saved my life.
 She begged the hospital to admit me.
-When the hospital couldn’t diagnose me and tried to discharge me – despite the fact that I…
+When the hospital couldn’t diagnose me and tried to discharge me – despite the…

 Coffee and Conversation: Grant Callen with New Orleans Saints LB Demario Davis